thuhcsi/NeuCoSVC/README.md

 ## Inference

-Note that source waveform must be 24kHz. `--speech_enroll` is recommended when using speech as the reference audio, and the pitch of the reference audio will be increased to 1.2 times when performing pitch shift to cover the pitch gap between singing and speech.
+Note that the source waveform must be 24kHz. `--speech_enroll` is recommended when using speech as the reference audio, and the pitch of the reference audio will be increased to 1.2 times when performing a pitch shift to cover the pitch gap between singing and speech.

 ```bash
 python infer.py --src_wav_path src-wav-path --ref_wav_path ref-wav-path --out_path out-path --speech_enroll